themysticsavages/cloudbot-discord/setup/readme.md

   ```
 ## Modifying the bot
   Now that you know that the bot actually works, you can modify it to include whatever you want, like kicking members, stopping them from sending messages
 in channels (which I will probably add), and much more.
-I highly suggest that you run the bot in Heroku, or a local Linux server, you probably don't need a full blown Windows operating system to run something as simple as a NodeJS bot.
+I highly suggest that you run the bot in Heroku, or a local Linux server, you ~~probably don't need a full blown Windows operating system to run something as simple as a~~ probably do need a Windows operating system to run the NodeJS bot, since some Python functions may not function properly. :L